yuvalmGS/gigaspaces-wiki-jekyll/xap97net/your-first-data-grid-application.markdown

 This page explains how to create a simple Hello World application using XAP.NET API.
 The application is very simple: connect to a space, store an entry and retrieve it.
 The application shown here is also available in the examples distributed with the product (from the Windows Start menu, select **Programs > GigaSpaces XAP.NET > Examples** and review the **HelloWorld** example).

-(i) All the instructions and code shown in this page are for C# developers.
+{% info %} All the instructions and code shown in this page are for C# developers.
 Naturally all other .NET languages (VB.NET, C++/CLI, J#, etc.) are supported as well.

 # Prerequisites